Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Algorithm

 To standardize errors across datasets, we compute a \textit{relative gain} against a baseline score computed from misaligned stimuli-response pairs of the same dataset.
 In practice, a permutation $\sigma$ produces a shuffled dataset $\Gamma^{h}_{N, \sigma}$ \algoline{line:generate_shuffled}.
 The final \algoname{} score $S(h)$ is defined by the ratio of the respective RMSE scores \algoline{line:return_score} as:

 with $S$ a relative error-ratio function which is to be maximized so $\hat{h} = \arg \underset{h}{\max}~{S}(h)$.

+Although we instantiate Eq.~\ref{eq:cursor_score} with RMSE, other standard choices, such as negative log-likelihood, are in principle equally viable.
+In our setup, estimators are primarily point predictors and squared-loss training aligns naturally with RMSE, which we adopt for simplicity and consistency.
+Crucially, our \emph{relative gain} $S(h)$ is designed to neutralize distributional differences across $h$.

 \paragraph{(3) Searching the hypothesis space.} \algoname{} scores can be used in downstream tasks such as ranking and optimization.
 Indeed, hypotheses $h$ \emph{do not} need to be among observed stimuli or within a fixed test set, allowing any stimulus representation in $Z$ to be scored, thus allowing $S$ to guide an optimization process throughout the latent space.
-Evaluation frameworks are detailed in Section~\ref{sec:eval_fram}